sodadata/docs/soda/data-contracts-write.md

 ## Prepare a data contract

-1. After completing the Soda data contracts [install requirements]({% link soda/data-contracts.md %}), use a code editor to create a new YAML file name `contracts.yml`.
+1. After completing the Soda data contracts [install requirements]({% link soda/data-contracts.md %}), use a code or text editor to create a new YAML file name `contracts.yml`.
 2. In the `contracts.yml` file, define the schema, or list of columns, that a data contract must verify, and any data contract checks you wish to enforce for your dataset.
 At a minimum, you must include the following required parameters; refer to [List of configuration keys](#list-of-configuration-keys) below:
     ```yaml
     # an identifier for the dataset or view to which the contract applies